SOLEGUIDE

 The amount of extra size you need depends primarily on the thickness of your orthotic device.
 Use the table below as a starting point:

 Important: these are guidelines, not rules.
-Always bring your orthotic device to the shop and test it in the actual shoe before buying.
-Every shoe fits differently, and the only reliable way to confirm the right size is to try it.
+Always bring your orthotic to the shop and try it in the actual shoe.
+Every shoe fits differently, and there's no substitute for testing it yourself.

 How Do You Deal With Heel Slip When Sizing Up?

 Going up a size can introduce heel slip, where your heel lifts out of the shoe with each step.
-This does not mean the shoe is wrong.
+That doesn't mean the shoe is wrong.
 It means you need to secure the fit around the instep.
-Try the following:
+Here's what I recommend:

-- Look for a padded heel collar: a cushioned rim around the top of the heel cup reduces movement and improves comfort.
+• Look for a padded heel collar: a cushioned rim around the top of the heel cup reduces movement and makes the fit more comfortable.

-- Use laces or Velcro to snug the instep: adjustable fastening lets you lock the midfoot down, which stops the heel from lifting.
+• Use laces or Velcro to snug the instep: locking the midfoot down stops the heel from lifting.

 What If Your Two Feet Are Different Sizes?

-It is completely normal for one foot to be larger than the other.
-When orthotics are involved, the difference can feel more pronounced because the device amplifies any size mismatch.
-Here is what to do:
+It's completely normal for one foot to be larger than the other.
+I'd say the majority of people I fit have at least a small difference.
+When orthotics are involved, that mismatch becomes more obvious because the device takes up space.
+Here's what to do:

-- Size for the larger foot: always fit the shoe to whichever foot needs the orthotic most, or whichever foot is bigger.
+• Size for the larger foot: always fit the shoe to whichever foot is bigger or whichever needs the orthotic most.

-- Ask about split-size purchasing: some specialist retailers will sell you two different sizes as a pair.
-This is more common with orthotic-focused brands.
+• Ask about split-size purchasing: some specialist retailers will sell you two different sizes as a pair.
+It's more common with orthotic-focused brands.

-- Use a heel grip on the smaller foot: a simple adhesive heel pad inside the shoe on the smaller side can reduce excess movement.
+• Use a heel grip on the smaller foot: a simple adhesive heel pad inside the shoe on the smaller side reduces excess movement nicely.

 How Should You Measure With Your Orthotic?

-When getting your feet measured for orthotic-compatible shoes, follow this process for the most accurate result:
+When getting measured for orthotic-compatible shoes, follow this process:

-- Stand with your full weight on both feet.
-Do not sit or perch on the edge of a chair.
+• Stand with your full weight on both feet.
+Don't sit or perch on the edge of a chair.

-- Measure both feet.
-The difference between them may be greater than you expect.
+• Measure both feet.
+The difference between them may be bigger than you'd expect.

-- Measure later in the day if possible, as feet swell slightly throughout the day and you want the most generous measurement.
+• Measure later in the day if you can.
+Feet swell throughout the day, and you want the most realistic measurement.

 What UK Shoe Widths Should You Know About?

 Width matters just as much as length when fitting shoes for orthotics.
 UK shoe widths use a letter system, but not all retailers display them clearly.
-Here is a reference:
+Here's a quick reference:

 If your orthotic is thick or heavily contoured, you may need a wider fitting than you normally wear.
 Going wider can sometimes reduce the need to go up a full size in length.